How Did New Atheism Fail So Miserably?

 But the climate change people seem better at sounding like they care about the people involved, compared to atheists usually sounding more concerned with Truth For Its Own Sake and bringing in the other stuff as a justification.

 …have you *met* any atheists?
-The sort I run into are not into denying God for the sake of a fundamental truth of the universe, but because they’ve taken some massive damage, somewhere along the line, and blame God and/or a/the Church for it.
+The sort I run into are not into denying God for the sake of a fundamental truth of the universe, but because they’ve taken some massive damage, somewhere along the line, and *personally* blame God and/or a/the Church for it.
 (In the case of different congregations, some of the blame is quite justified.)

 Its not that there aren’t people who firmly, calmly, and without drama feel that there is no There there.
 There are many, and they seem to be over represented at SSC.
 But those sorts are also the type to believe in the lack of evidence in a non-evangelizing, non-proselytizing sort of way – willing to confess their belief, and comfortable defending it, but taking a ‘go thy own way’ approach to the average theist.